christian-monch/dump-things-server/README.md

 [Dump Things Service](https://concepts.datalad.org/dump-things).

 It provides a HTTP-base API that receives the data objects.
 Data objects must conform to a given schema.
 The service supports an arbitrary number of schemas.
+Objects must be JSON-encoded.

 ### Running the service